 This option enables the mapping of double status entities (normally for the representation of circuit breaker and other apparatus status) directly in I/O modules, extending the ones provided by built-in application function.
 Two consecutive binary inputs from the same board must be assigned for this effect.
-The first one must correspond to the OFF state of the entity (the one that is active when the circuit breaker is open, for instance) and the last one to the ON state (the one that is active when the circuit breaker is copen, for instance) and the last one to the ON state (the one that is active when the circuit breaker is copen, for instance) and the last one to the ON state (the one that is active when the circuit breaker is copen, for instance) and the last one to the ON state (the one that is active when the circuit breaker is copen, for instance) and the last one to the ON state (the one that is active when the circuit breaker is copen, for instance) and the last one to the ON state (the one that is active when the circuit breaker is copen, for instance) and the last one to the ON state (the one that is active when the circuit breaker is copen, for instance) and the last one to the ON state (the one that is active when the circuit breaker is closed).
+The first one must correspond to the OFF state of the entity (the one that is active when the circuit breaker is open, for instance) and the last one to the ON state (the one that is active when the circuit breaker is open, for instance) and the last one to the ON state (the one that is active when the circuit breaker is open, for instance) and the last one to the ON state (the one that is active when the circuit breaker is closed).
 For the exact representation of double entities, see section 4.1 - Data Types.